-Enhance your students’ language learning, intercultural understanding and media-analysis skills with the 2020 MIFF Schools program.
+Enhance your students’ cinema and language learning, intercultural understanding and media-analysis skills with the MIFF Schools program.

-The MIFF Schools films are also selected for how well they address the Victorian Curriculum Learning Areas for The Arts, The Humanities, Science and Languages, with many of the films containing themes and issues relevant to the Critical and Creative Thinking, Ethical, Intercultural and Personal and Social capabilities.
-2020 again sees the program representing parity between male and female directors.
+This year’s slate has been curated with a view to presenting high-quality, diverse films in some of the languages commonly taught in Victorian schools – French, Indonesian, Italian and Japanese – as well as to strengthen students’ understanding of First Nations cultures and history.
+The films have also been selected for how well they address the Victorian Curriculum Learning Areas for The Arts, The Humanities, Science and Languages, as well as themes and issues relevant to the Critical and Creative Thinking, Ethical Understanding, Intercultural Understanding, and Personal and Social capabilities.

-Prior to the Schools program going online, the Modern Language Teachers’ Association of Victoria (MLTAV), in partnership with MIFF, will present free Professional Learning webinars for teachers on each of the programmed films.
-These online seminars will be jointly delivered by a film-analysis expert and a language expert to give teachers additional resources, strategies and ideas for how to best incorporate a screening of a MIFF Schools film with their students’ classroom-based learning.
+Additionally, MIFF will present free Professional Learning webinars on each of the programmed films.
+These online seminars will be delivered by Dr Josh Nelson, MIFF’s film-analysis expert, to give teachers additional resources, strategies and ideas for how to best incorporate a screening of a MIFF Schools film with their students’ classroom-based learning.